Iran's Zarif defends nuclear deal, tells MPs 'we did our best'

-“We don’t say the deal is totally in favor of Iran.
+“We don’t say the deal is totally in favour of Iran.
 Any negotiation is a give and take.
 We have definitely shown some flexibility," the minister, Mohammed Javad Zarif said.

 "I tell you as I told the Supreme Leader, we did our best to preserve most of the red lines, if not all,” Zarif said, referring to arch-conservative cleric Ayatollah Ali Khamenei, who has the last word on all high matters of state.